adobe/aio-lib-java/aem/core_aem/README.md

 It hosts the services to
 * get the Adobe Developer Console Workspace
-* get Access token (from JWT exchange token flow) from Adobe Identity Management System (IMS)
+* get Access token (using either JWT or OAuth token flow) from Adobe Identity Management System (IMS)

 ## `Workspace` Configuration